 Several years ago, the proliferation of chefs not properly trained and steeped in the culture behind Japanese cuisine so rankled the ire of Japanese chefs that they formed advocacy groups aimed at protecting their highly traditional and exquisitely artistic form of cooking.
 The Mexican government has followed suit, founding the Mexican Restaurant Association (MERA), a trade association chartered to encourage the spread of more authentic cuisine.
 More than 1,000 members strong, MERA recognizes that advocacy is just so much empty air without action so it helps members locate and negotiate better prices for authentic ingredients which are often very difficult to find.

 It’s indicative of the Land of Enchantment’s famous attitude of acceptance (or perhaps the sheer number of tourists) that Taco Bell has survived for so long in New Mexico.
 For many of us, however, “run for the border” would never, even under threat of torture, constitute a visit to Taco Bell.
 We take “run to the border” a bit more literally–as in heading out to our favorite purveyor of magnificent and authentic Mexican food.
 Fortunately, we’ve long been blessed to have a plethora of irrefutably authentic Mexican restaurants, some so good you might swear you’ve been transported to the Land of Montezuma.

 When Rico Martinez, a pioneer and once very prominent social media maven, craves “real Mexican food,” he heads to Delicias Cafe which he considers “better than any Mexican restaurant I’ve tried in Albuquerque.”
-Rico has become Delicias unofficial publicist, waxing poetic about his new favorite on Urbanspoon and telling everyone he knows about it.
+For a while Rico was practically Delicias unofficial publicist, waxing poetic about his new favorite on Urbanspoon and telling everyone he knows about it.
 I wish he had told me sooner.
 Delicias is every bit as good as he said, maybe better.
 Best of all, it’s got that real south-of-the-border authenticity aficionados like Rico and me crave.